Skip to Content

 It was fantastic but butternut squash works equally as well and is also easier to source.
 That said, if you happen to find some green pumpkin and a farm shop, pick it up.
 I recommend trying both options.

 The fact that the ingredients weren’t fried made no difference to the end result.
-If you would rather tried a fried butternut squash curry, try this but I think you will love this version.
+If anything it offers a refreshing change from other vegetarian curries.
+That said, you might like to try this fried butternut squash curry, so you can decide for yourself which you prefer.

-There are only a few ingredients in this Sri Lankan style butternut squash curry and they all work so well with each other.
+There are only a few ingredients in this Sri Lankan squash curry and they all work so well with each other.

 Step by step photos…